VDH's Septic and Well Assistance Program

 - Installing conventional system repairs, alternative system repairs, or sewer connection.

-- Replacing inadequate private wells.
+- Replacing inadequate private wells and drinking water supplies.

 - Properly abandoning unused wells.